nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-01-evolution_of_corporations.md

 title: "The Evolution of Corporate Structures - From Sole Proprietorships to Multinationals"
 layout: post
 date: 2023-08-01
-update_date: 2023-09-05
+update_date: 2023-09-13
 author: jack_nicholaisen
-summary: "Discover the fascinating journey of corporate structures, from humble sole proprietorships to multinational giants!
-Take a deep dive into the historical development and significance of various business models for modern entrepreneurs.
-Don't miss the opportunity to learn practical lessons, tips, and tricks for choosing the right corporate structure for your business.
-Read on to gain an edge in today's competitive world!"
+summary: "Explore corporate structures' journey, from sole proprietorships to multinationals.
+Learn tips for choosing the right model for your business."
 permalink: /corporation/heirachy-and-evolution/
 ---